TheMetalCenter/m4b-mp3-chapters-from-cuesheets/README.md

 	5. Rename the file to input.mp3 or input.mp4, respectively
 	6. Run mp3_mergemetadata.bat or mp4_merge-metadata.bat
 		- will overwrite existing chapters with edited chapters
-		- this will also attempt to rename and move output into its own folder based on album field
+		- will also attempt to rename and move output into its own folder based on album field

-	Alternative:
+	Alternatively you can export to cuesheet:
+	1. Add the file to bin folder of ffmpeg (4.4 plus)
+	2. Rename the file to export.mp3 or export.m4b
 	3. Run mp3_export-cue.bat (or m4b)
-	4. Make changes
+	4. Open cuesheet.cue and edit the chapter titles as desired
 	5. Rename to input.mp3 (or m4b)
 	6. Run mp3_add-chapter.bat (or m4b)
+		- will add chapters in respective format
+		- will also attempt to rename and move output into its own folder based on album field

 ### Tips & Tricks
 - When editing cuesheets, I recommend recording macros on Notepad++ to quickly edit chapter titles (use regular expressions to replace Track XX with Chapter XX)